wp-plugins/wp-tiger/readme.txt

 == Upgrade Notice ==

-v3.0.0 Highly recomended to upgrade now
+v3.0.0 Highly recomended to upgrade

 v2.5.0 Must upgrade to enjoy with WordPress-3.5.1 compatibilty.